 Believe it or not, this is actually a fantastic form of practice for older yogis.
 You get to work on your core, stability, balance, plus carry out the weight-bearing exercise, which thereby helps in building bone density in a unique and supported way.

 Of course, there are some movements and postures which one should refrain from doing depending on their current illnesses and medications.
 As long as your trainer is aware of them, you are good to go and trust me, there are plenty of alternative options.

 4. It is a miracle weight loss easy technique tool

 If you are under the presumption that doing Anti-Gravity yoga would make you shed those extra kilos then you are under a big misunderstanding.
 All the movements done here can be extremely helpful for your health and fitness and not just physical appearance.

 Instead, I would rather advise you to focus the yoga hammock as a breathing space from all the pressure and negativity going around across the globe.
 For once, do not let advertisements dictate the terms of your definition of beauty and mainstream messages of how we should look.
 Use it as a safe space to nurture, grow and know yourself better.
-This trapeze for yoga is nothing but a practice to explore who we are as a whole, multifaceted human being and not just be another aspect of toxic diet culture.
+This Swing for yoga is nothing but a practice to explore who we are as a whole, multifaceted human being and not just be another aspect of toxic diet culture.

 5. I am too huge and sure that the Anti gravity yoga won’t hold my weight